ahrvoje/arb4win/README.md

 ## Patches

 The following two patches fix a few issues with some tests in GMP and ARB.
+They are already applied to source in **_ARB_MinGW_package.7z_**.
+Now all tests for all libraries would have to pass.

 #### GMP